-Brief data for post-7-inertia
+Brief data for post-7-inertia-ix for right-angle case 1.

 7-Moment of inertia for right-angle-Ix-Case-1.